KxSystems/ml/fresh/README.md

 # FRESH

 Feature extraction and selection are important tasks in machine learning.
 They provide an opportunity to explore datasets in depth and can also improve prediction accuracy and allow the use of less complex models.

 ## Features

-FreshQ is an implementation of the [FRESH](https://arxiv.org/pdf/1610.07717v3.pdf) (FeatuRe Extraction and Scalable Hypothesis testing) algorithm.
+FRESH is an implementation of the [FRESH](https://arxiv.org/pdf/1610.07717v3.pdf) (FeatuRe Extraction and Scalable Hypothesis testing) algorithm.
 FRESH allows users to derive new features from their input dataset, in order to characterize the underlying time series.
-Features vary in complexity from min and max to kurtosis and fourier coefficients.
-The majority of these functions are implemented in q, with a small number dependent on python modules via embedPy.
+Features vary in complexity from min and max values, to kurtosis and fourier coefficients.
+The majority of these functions are implemented in q, with a small number dependent on python modules, accessed via embedPy.

-FRESH also allows users to complete statistical tests, comparing input data with the target vector being predicted.
+FRESH also allows users to complete statistical tests, comparing the input data with the target vector being predicted.
 Thus, the most statistically significant features can be selected from the expanded dataset.

-FRESH can be used in conjunction with the util library, which contains functions for;
+FRESH can be used in conjunction with the util library, which contains functions for:
 - Creation of polynomial features
 - Tailored filling and interpolation of data by column (fill/median/mean/linear/zero).